 Professional Licensure Disclosure

-Wilkes University is accredited by the Middle States Commission on Higher Education and the PA Department of Education, where required.
-Our programs that lead to licensure or certification are approved by the appropriate Pennsylvania professional or certifying boards, where required.
-However, we do not guarantee that our programs will meet the educational requirements of other states as every state professional licensure board has the right to determine its own requirements to practice.
+Wilkes University is accredited by the Middle States Commission on Higher Education and programs are approved by the PA Department of Education, where required.
+Wilkes University offers a variety of degree and certificate programs that may lead to licensure of certification available either on-campus, through distance education or a combination.
+Programs that lead to licensure or certification are approved by the appropriate Pennsylvania professional or certifying board, where required.

-As with all professional licensure programs, the state requirements can change at any time and without notice.
+In some instances, the university has not yet been able to confirm whether or not our program meets the educational requirements for licensure in a given state.
+In addition, the state requirements can change at any time and without notice.
 While Wilkes reviews these regulations and requirements periodically, it is possible that our information may not be completely current.
-Because of this, we still encourage students to check with the appropriate professional licensing board to determine the educational requirements needed keeping in mind that these requirements can change while the student is enrolled.
-Links to these sites are provided for each program.
+Because of these things, we strongly encourage students to check with the appropriate professional licensing board, contact information provided below, to determine the educational requirements needed, keeping in mind that these requirements can change while the student is enrolled.
 Please contact the appropriate admissions office, graduate or undergraduate, or the program director with any questions.

 Accounting